Utah driver sues Tesla after crashing in Autopilot mode

-SALT LAKE CITY (AP) — A Utah driver who slammed her Tesla into a stopped firetruck at a red light while using the vehicle’s semi-autonomous function is suing the company.
+SALT LAKE CITY (AP) — A Utah driver who slammed her Tesla into a stopped firetruck at a red light earlier this year while using the vehicle’s semi-autonomous function has sued the company, alleging salespeople told her the car would stop on its own in Autopilot mode if something was in its path.

-Heather Lommatzsch alleges in a lawsuit filed Tuesday that Tesla salespeople told her the Model S’s Autopilot mode would ensure the car stopped on its own if something was in its path.
-She says she tried to hit the brakes but they didn’t work.
+Heather Lommatzsch claimed in the lawsuit filed Tuesday that Tesla salespeople told her in 2016 when she purchased the Model S that she could just touch the steering wheel occasionally while using the Autopilot mode.
+Lommatzsch, 29, said she tried to brake when she saw the stopped cars, but that the car’s brakes did not work.

-A Tesla spokesperson didn’t immediately return a phone call and email seeking comment.
+The accident happened May 11 in the Salt Lake City suburb of South Jordan.
+Lommatzsch broke her foot and was charged with a misdemeanor traffic citation for failure to keep a proper lookout.
+The firetruck’s driver suffered but was not hospitalized.

-The incident occurred on May 11 in South Jordan, a suburb of Salt Lake City.
-The 29-year-old Lommatzsch broke her foot in the crash and was charged with a misdemeanor traffic citation.
+Tesla spokesman Dave Arnold said in a statement about the lawsuit that the company “has always been clear that Autopilot doesn’t make the car impervious to all accidents.”

 Most Read Business Stories